-Essential Oils for Poison Ivy
+What Are The Best Essential Oils For Poison Ivy Relief?

 This can be incredibly helpful when your skin feels tight and hot.
 Peppermint is great for calming inflammation and amazing for soothing skin.
 This is a real relief when you are itchy and red.
 This incredible oil also aids in pain relief by keeping nerves from overreacting.

 An ideal way to use Peppermint Essential Oil when dealing with Poison Ivy would be to use it in addition to the already cooling bentonite clay.

 One study showed that applying Chamomile to itchy skin actually worked better than hydrocortisone cream.
 A separate scientific review showed Helichrysum to be successful at reducing bacteria on the skin.

 Chamomile and Helichrysum are both precious oils that come with a higher price tag, so they should be used sparingly.
 Adding only two drops of your Essential Oil to a tablespoon of Aloe and applying to the rash would be useful for helping the wound to heal.

-This soothing oil has anti-allergenic properties and has shown in studies to reduce inflammation by preventing extra histamines from being released.
+This soothing oil has anti-allergenic properties and has been shown in studies to reduce inflammation by preventing extra histamines from being released.
 This means that it can help stabilize the immune system and ease the body’s reaction.

 An efficient way to use Geranium Essential Oil with Poison Ivy would be to add a few drops to a gentle carrier oil like Grapeseed Oil and rub it onto the affected area.